 But there is something even more special about this Italian summer vegetable sandwich.
 It only takes 30 minutes to roast the vegetables and this recipe uses all your favorite end of summer seasonal vegetables, such as red pepper, eggplant, zucchini and portobello mushrooms.
 It is super hearty and satisfying, even meat eaters will adore it and ask for more.

 You can obviously make this recipe all year around as well: roasting vegetables that are out of season or the ones that are under-ripe can help concentrate their flavor and improve their texture too.
+This is why I'll always go for a roasted tomato sandwich in the winter as opposed to using fresh tomatoes.

 Although prepping and cooking the veggies will take about 30-35 minutes, this recipe is actually pretty easy and versatile.
 You can easily swap the vegetables for any ones that you already have and also, if you don't like pesto, then simply use hummus or vegan cream cheese, it will work perfectly too!